AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/lighting/light_sources/change_light_properties.md

 ## Lua

 In your runtime Lua code, you can retrieve an object that represents your light and change its properties on the fly.
-You retrieve the light object from the unit instance that contains the light you want to change, using the name set for the unit in the Stingray Editor.
-This may be the "light helper" unit if you created the light in Stingray, or your custom unit if you imported the light into Stingray through an  *.fbx* file.
+You retrieve the light object from the unit instance that contains the light you want to change, using the name set for the unit in the editor.
+This may be the "light helper" unit if you created the light in the editor, or your custom unit if you imported the light into the editor through an  *.fbx* file.

 For example, the following code shows how to set new values for the Intensity and color properties of a light: